 “It’s an honour to work alongside the Joe Fresh team and create a swimwear collection that women of all shapes and sizes can feel confident wearing,” said Earle.
 “Together, we have developed beautiful pieces that truly embody the #MySizeRox movement, which aims to promote body positivity and inclusivity for all body sizes.”

 With seven kids and millions of followers between them, Cat & Nat challenge every notion of “the perfect mom” and explain how on Mother’s Day, the best gift may be having to do nothing, at all.
 This week on Lets Talk About, @catandnat (a.k.a Catherine Belknap and Natalie Telfer) put what Moms actually want for Mother’s Day into perspective for us.

 Mary is one of the incredible women at @theoppenheimgroup, selling multimillion-dollar homes in Beverly Hills.
 Representing both buyers and sellers in L.A.’s luxury real estate market is no small feat – Fitzgerald sets herself apart with consistent integrity and an unrivaled work ethic.

-On Let’s Talk About, Gallagher speaks about mental health answering the tough questions like “what if COVID never ends?
+On this week’s Let’s Talk About episode, Megan Gallagher speaks about mental health answering the tough questions like “what if COVID never ends?
 What if we never get out of this?”
 According to Megan, these types of questions signal anticipatory anxiety – otherwise known as stress that comes with thinking about what will happen in the future.